spe-uob/2021-AIWorkflow/README.md

 The `const CLIENT_ID`  in `client/src/settings.js` has to be changed to your own OAuth Client ID, which you can learn more about [Google's Cloud Console] https://support.google.com/cloud/answer/6158849?hl=en.

 The return value for `function API_DOMAIN()` must also be changed to your desired host for the backend.
-The default one is for testing only and is not available to anyone to use except those maintainning the repository.
+The default one is for testing only and is not available to anyone to use except those maintaining the repository.

 #### 1.4.2.2.
 Backend